 Why am I so drawn to primitive furniture?
-Maybe it’s the simplicity of the piece.
-The moment I saw it I knew immediately what I wanted to do to it to add to it’s already primitive look.
+Maybe it’s the simplicity of the piece and a simpler time.
+The moment I saw this antique pie safe, I knew immediately what I wanted to do to it to add to its already primitive look.
 Classic black meets primitive furniture.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

-Here is my supply list to help you find what you need to recreate this look on your furniture.
+Here is my supply list to help you find the products needed to recreate this rustic, distressed look on your wood furniture.

 - Paint tray

 - Purdy 2 inch Paint Brush